Cranberry Orange Sorbet

 While cranberry season is typically autumn into winter, cranberries can be enjoyed in a variety of ways, all year.

-When the stores of filled with bags of fresh cranberries, I buy lots, and get to work prepping the berries for the various recipes I love them in.
+When the stores are stocked with bags of fresh cranberries, I buy lots, and get to work prepping the berries for the various recipes I love them in.

 Some of the cranberries will get simmered into a compote and used to serve with a turkey dinner, or topped on a favorite cheesecake with chocolate antlers.